Page last updated on Feb 2,2019

 Within other mental disorders, neurocognitive training has already been shown to yield such effects.
 For instance, in brain damaged patients, general improvement of cognitive functions (including memory, attention, executive functions, visuoconstruction) can be accompanied by an improved ability to manage common social situations and the development of compensatory strategies (Robertson, 2002; Robertson and Murre, 1999).

-Cognitive remediation through the medium of interactive games can be used as an effective therapy tool.
+Remediation through the medium of interactive cognitive stimulation therapy activities can be used as an effective treatment tool.
+Our program offers all kinds of stimulating exercises, tasks, and depression therapy worksheets.
 Case studies suggest the importance of psycho-education, that is ensuring that patients understand the link between cognitive exercises and their relationship to everyday life tasks and the difficulties they encounter.

 Because depressed patients often suffer from a lack of self confidence, motivation, or a deep sadness, they may not see or understand a situation objectively.
 They may complain of memory problems (often their first complaint), however they may find it difficult to understand why they must train or improve their cognitive skills.
 It is however important that the therapy not only involve cognitive exercises in which patients have deficits.
 Better outcomes have been observed when including exercises in which the patient does not have difficulties and in which they may perform very well.
 This is often done to underline their cognitive strengths and to provide positive feedback and encouragement.
 The role of the therapist or clinician is very important in the choice of the exercises, session participation, and psychoeducation (of patients and relatives).
 A strong therapist-patient relationship is key for program compliance and success.